Joining the Prep

 Like us, you will want to be sure that The Pilgrims’ School is the best choice of school for your son.
 Our taster days, which include our entry assessment are designed to help us answer that important question with you.

 Taster days are held individually or in small groups most Tuesdays throughout the year, usually no more than three terms ahead of the planned start date.
-They are arranged by appointment.
+They are arranged by appointment, and your son will need to be registered before his day with us.
 We take great care to ensure that your son feels welcomed and at ease, and that his day is enjoyable and informative.
 When he arrives, your son will be met by a Pilgrim of the same age, who will look after him for the whole day and introduce him to the boys in his class.
 Your son will spend the day as a Pilgrim, starting with the entry tests and then joining in with lessons, sport, lunch, breaks, snacks and activities, all of which will give him a good sense of what it would be like to come to Pilgrims’ every day.

 If your son will be joining as a boarder, your visit will start with a detailed tour of the boarding house with a Houseparent, who will explain the daily boarding routine and describe the activities and fun excursions which take place in the evenings and each weekend.
 Your son will be looked after for the day by a current boarder, who will give your son lots more information about boarding at Pilgrims’.
 Please note, we are not able to offer an overnight stay to boys who are not currently at the school.